Doxense/foundationdb-dotnet-client/README.md

 Please note that the above sample is ok for a simple HelloWorld.exe app, but for actual production you need to be careful of a few things:

-- You should NOT open a new connection (`Fdb.OpenAsync()`) everytime you need to read or write something.
+- You should NOT open a new database connection (`Fdb.OpenAsync()`) everytime you need to read or write something.
 You should open a single database instance somewhere in your startup code, and use that instance everywhere.
 If you are using a Repository pattern, you can store the IFdbDatabase instance there.
 Another option is to use a Dependency Injection framework

 - You should probably not create and transactions yourself (`db.CreateTransaction()`), and instead prefer using the standard retry loops implemented by `db.ReadAsync(...)`, `db.WriteAsync(...)` and `db.ReadWriteAsync(...)` which will handle all the gory details for you.
 They will ensure that your transactions are retried in case of conflicts or transient errors.
 See https://apple.github.io/foundationdb/developer-guide.html#conflict-ranges